atlassian/smith/docs/design/plugins.md

 A resource must have the group/version/kind of the object that is going to be produced specified.

+A plugin must:
+1. Be a pure function - plugin must not depend on any external state;
+2. Be deterministic - same set of inputs should always produce identical output.
+I.e. no unordered data structures or unstable sort algorithms should be used;
+3. Output an object of the correct Group/Version/Kind - GVK is declared in the plugin resource definition and is known in advance.

 ## Plugin skeleton:

 ```go